edgamat/edgamat.github.io/_posts/2024/08/2024-08-03-Type-Narrowing.md

 excerpt_separator: <!--more-->
 ---

-Choosing the incorrect type for data in your applications can be a significnt source of bugs.
+Choosing the incorrect type for data in your applications can be a significant source of bugs.
 Let's look how type narrowing can help you.

 <!--more-->

 ### Types of Data in Programming Languages

-Most programming languages provide primative data types to store data.
+Most programming languages provide primitive data types to store data.
 String, numbers, and dates are almost guaranteed to be part of the language:

 ```csharp
 string description = "This is a test";